spekulatius/PHPScraper/websites/README.md

 See [composer.json](https://github.com/spekulatius/PHPScraper/blob/master/composer.json) for more details.

-:timer_clock: 5 Minutes Tutorial using Exampless
+:timer_clock: 5 Minutes Tutorial using Examples
 --------------------------------------------------------------------

 Here are a few impressions of the way the library works.
 More examples are this website in the various sections.